-There are no employees of the Company who are immediate family members of a Director or the CEO whose remuneration exceeds \$\$50,000 during 2019.
+There are no employees of the Company who are immediate family members of a Director or the CEO whose remuneration exceeds \$\$50,000 during 2020.

-The independent Directors are paid Director's fees per table below per annum.
+The independent Directors are paid Director's fees as per table below per annum for FY2020 (unchanged from FY 2019).
 The Company does not grant share based compensation to the independent non-executive Directors.